+One aspect of the securities and capital markets involves the offering and trading of securities issued by local companies (public issuers).
 The Commission discharges its supervision and oversight responsibilities of public companies through the registration and approval process of an initial public offering (IPO) prospectus, ensuring that financial and material change information is made available to the investing public and that companies fulfill proxy requirements as required under the securities legislation.
-In addition where companies fail to adhere to these provisions, the Commission undertakes enforcement action as provided for under the legislation to bring companies into compliance.
+In addition, where companies fail to adhere to these provisions, the Commission undertakes enforcement action as provided for under the legislation to bring companies into compliance.

 The SIA, 1999 requires that prior to offering its shares to the public, a company must first file a prospectus with the Commission.
-The prospectus provides important information which is used by potential investors to assess the company.
 The Commission's role is to review the prospectus to ensure that all material information and risks are disclosed, that the process for taking up the offer is clearly outlined and that the information in the prospectus is sufficient for any potential investor to make an informed decision whether to invest in that company.
 Involvement in the operational issues of a public company is outside the scope of the Commission's regulatory authority.